nellore/rail/README.md

 Get set up
 -----
-Start with a recent (>= 2009) Mac OS or Linux box.
+Start with a recent (>= 2009) OS X or Linux box.
 Download [`install_rail-rna-0.2.1`](https://github.com/nellore/rail/raw/v0.2.1/releases/install_rail-rna-0.2.1), change to the directory containing it, and make the installer executable with
 ```
 chmod +x install_rail-rna-0.2.1
 ```